 In 1989 the California Department of Corrections (CDC) began planning for the therapeutic community substance abuse program, Amity RighTurn, which was subsequently implemented at the R. J. Donovan Correctional Facility in San Diego in November 1990.
 This report is the first in a series of process and outcome evaluation reports concerning the effectiveness of the program.
-The evaluations are being conducted by Lois Lowe, Ph.D, Office of Substance Abuse Programs (OSAP), with the assistance of institution and Amity RighTurn Program staff.
+The evaluations are being conducted by Lois Lowe, Ph.D, Office of Substance Abuse Programs (OSAP), under the direction of David L. Winett, Assistant Director, with the assistance of institution and Amity RighTurn Program staff.
+This report was prepared by Dr. Lowe.